infotroph/efrhizo/efrhizo-log.md

 ## 2016-01-16

 Compared `data/2012/analysis log 2012-s4.xls` against version in ef-tracing repository, found this one to be out of date.
 Deleted it, saved ef-tracing version as `rawdata/analysis-log-2012-s4.csv`, converted four color-encoded notes to text (tubes 21-24 were traced with 8-0-7 calibration instead of 8-06 like they should have been, JNR flagged this with orange cells, so I converted to notes), added bad frames to censorframes2012.csv, reran cleanup scripts.
 As on 2016-01-11, did *not* commit replotted 2010 & 2011 logvol-polyfit figures, which changed formatting but not underlying data.
 Still TODO: Fix formatting!

+## 2016-01-18

+Set out to add bad images from S5 (end of August) 2012 to censored images file, realized I'd forgotten this session is only partly traced.
+All blocks of maize and Miscanthus are traced, but only blocks 1,2,4 of switch and prairie are done -- JNR finished all his assigned tubes, CRS stopped after tube 50.
+Finished recording bad frames for what is traced; will need to revisit when (if?) these are traced.

+Deleted `data/2012/analysis log 2012-s5.xls`; it's out of date.
+Exported newer version from ef-tracing repository to `rawdata/analysis-log-2012-s5.csv`.